-After the Second World War (1939-1945), people were determined that nothing like this should ever happen again.
-Between 1945 and 1950, a few European politicians known as EU pioneers began the process of creating the European Union we live in today.
 On 9 May 1950, Robert Schuman proposed that the production of coal and steel, the raw materials that were used to prepare for war, should be managed jointly in order to ensure that no one country could secretly arm itself against the others.
 At that time, coal played the role that oil and natural gas do today, in being the most important energy source available.

-The European Coal and Steel Community, from which today's EU emerged, came into being in 1952.
+This is how the European Coal and Steel Community came into being in 1952.
 It was founded by six neighbouring countries: Belgium, France, Germany, Italy, Luxembourg and the Netherlands.